-How does headless commerce differ from traditional eCommerce architecture?
+What is headless commerce and how does it differ from traditional eCommerce architectures?

 What are the main advantages of adopting a headless commerce architecture?